GiulioRossetti94/PyBondLab/docs/CoreWorkflow_README.md

 Use when two characteristics define the portfolio assignment.

-Important distinction:

-- `how='unconditional'` and `how='conditional'` are different sorting procedures
-- this should be treated as a real methodological choice, not a cosmetic option

 ### `Momentum` and `LTreversal`

 Use when the signal itself is constructed from the return history rather than being pre-computed in the panel.